***Everyone is welcome to the Opening Night Reception after the show Friday, September 13!***

 He and his wife, Hallie, moved to Colorado Springs in 1990.
 Retired now, he devotes much of his life to writing and music.

-Elizabeth Kahn (director/Mac, Go Fish) is thrilled to be involved in another year of Thespiana!
-Past theater performances include Star Bar, the MAT, and the Black Box.
+Elizabeth Kahn (director/Lobster, Go Fish) is excited to be involved in another year of Thespiana!
+Past theater performances include Star Bar, the MAT, and Funky Little Theater Company.
 Elizabeth teaches high school English, enjoys reading, hiking, and practicing and teaching Yoga.
-She would like to thank her family for their continuing support.
+Thanks to Phil for keeping her involved in the theater loop and thanks to you all for coming to the show!

-Mike Miller (Sid, One Last Job) has worked both behind the scenes and on stage in the Colorado Springs area since 2009.
+Mike Miller (Swordfish, Go Fish; Sid, One Last Job; Wayne, Veterans' Affair; Mr. Dunbar, What Matters) has worked both behind the scenes and on stage in the Colorado Springs area since 2009.
 He is an L.A. transplant where he majored in screwing around and minored in actually working in the film industry.
 He has no aspirations at this point in his life other than to outlive IMPOTUS.
 Thanks to Jeff, Chuck, et al for the opportunity to work with Thespiana again and a special thanks to Keri for her love and caring as I head into my dotage.

 Jeff Schmoyer (writer/director, One Last Job) tech entrepreneur and still not famous writer, presents his fourth Thespiana work.
 He sends huge thanks to all the Thespiana actors and crew for their continued support.
 Find him at Jmars Ink.